 Rather than bringing in Clark Kent and his Superman X-ray vision, we use a machine.
 Not as exciting, but definitely more reliable.
 X-rays are used to give the chiropractor an inside look at what’s going on structurally.
 Because chiropractors treat the musculoskeletal parts of the body, the x-ray is an integral tool for their practice.

-While x-rays are typically and primarily used for bone evaluation, they can also be used to look at bone alignment, joint spaces and surgical hardware.
+Chiropractors x-ray patients primarily for bone evaluation, they can also be used to look at bone alignment, joint spaces and surgical hardware.

 Your bones give you the shape and support that your body needs, along with the storage and distribution of vital minerals, such as calcium.
 Paying attention to your bone health, and obtaining an x-ray when recommended can help diagnose and/or detect the following: